Uber weighs next steps after jarring sex assault report

-NEW YORK (AP) — A day after Uber revealed that more than 3,000 riders and drivers were sexually assaulted last year while using its service, attention is turning to what’s next for the ride-hailing giant and whether its plans to improve its safety go far enough.
+NEW YORK (AP) — A day after Uber revealed that more than 3,000 riders and drivers were sexually assaulted last year while using its service, attention is turning to what’s next for the ride-hailing giant and whether its plans to improve safety go far enough.

-Uber’s report was hailed by victims’ rights organizations for taking a daring step that other companies have so far been unwilling to match.
+Uber’s report was hailed by victims’ rights organizations for taking a step that other companies have so far been unwilling to match.
 But it’s unclear whether the transparency will help rebuild trust or backfire by showing customers how deep Uber’s safety problems go.

 In the safety report, Uber said 464 people were raped while using its services in 2017 and 2018.
 Almost all of them — 99.4% — were riders.
 It’s difficult to compare those statistics to other modes of transportation, because U.S. taxi companies and transit agencies generally do not collect similar national data.